competitive-flamingo/hash-map-odin/README.md

 The implementation includes all essential hash map operations: **set, get, remove, has, length, clear, keys, values, and entries**.

-This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum, designed to help learners build a deeper understanding of data structures and JavaScript concepts.
+This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.

 ## Features
 - **Custom Hash Function**: Uses a prime number-based hashing method.